CAPLE — Portuguese language certificationInstituto Cervantes — DELE Spanish examsContact Prep2go — support@prep2go.study

 Pass mark: 50/100 overall.
 Note éliminatoire: scoring below 5/25 in any single section means an automatic fail, regardless of your total.

-The note éliminatoire: the rule that changes everything
+The note éliminatoire: the rule you cannot ignore

 Note éliminatoire: scoring below the floor in one skill can eliminate you even if the total looks OK.